 - a.
-The City has worked through the Planning and Zoning Division to provide information to contractors involving construction activities resulting in land disturbance of greater than or equal to one acre.
-In addition, Section 205 Construction, of the City of Idaho Falls Standard Specifications provides guidance that all construction activities within the City of Idaho Falls that will disturb 1 acre of ground or more will require the Contractor to seek coverage under the Construction General Permit and refers them to EPA's website for additional information. - b.
+The City has worked through the Community Development Services Department to provide information to contractors involving construction activities resulting in land disturbance of greater than or equal to one acre.
+In addition, Section 205 Construction, of the 2010 City of Idaho Falls Standard Specifications provides the following guidance: - "All construction activities within the City of Idaho Falls that will disturb 1 acre of ground or more or is part of a larger common development that will disturb more than one acre shall require the Contractor to seek coverage under the Construction General Permit (CGP) by filing a Notice of Intent with the EPA to discharge storm water.
+The Contractor shall also be required to create and implement a Storm Water Pollution Prevention Plan (SWPPP).
+Additional information regarding both SWPPP's and CGP can be obtained at the current EPA website for Region 10." - b.
 Through the City of Idaho Falls Standard Specifications, the Planning and Zoning Division and individual dealings with contractors, the City has provided adequate direction in regards to storm water discharges for construction activities. - c.
 ITD has provided oversight and direction to contractors working on District projects to ensure compliance with the Construction General Permit.
 This requirement has been fulfilled through specifications included within each contract and field inspections/reports completed while under construction. - d.
-The City has not yet adopted new ordinances to address storm water regulations governing appropriate erosion, sediment and waste control.
-This provision is not required until the third year of the NPDES permit. - e.
-Other then as required through Standard Specifications and Planning and Zoning requirements, the City has not yet published or distributed local requirements for construction site operations to implement appropriate erosion and sediment control BMP"s and to control waste.
-This provision is not required until the third year of the NPDES permit.
+The City through the use of Standard Specifications requires that all new development comply with Construction General Permit requirements, see excerpt, under Subsection a. above.
+Existing city ordinances that address litter and waste control are as follows: